Working Group 2 – Non-institutional Care (Foster Care and Kinship Care)

 Dr. Shilpa Mehta

-Founder and President of Foster Care Society
+Founder and President, Foster Care Society, Udaipur

 Dr. Shilpa Mehta